Bhavya-kharbanda/Bhavya-kharbanda/README.md

-This is a sales project of a chocolate company Awesome Chocolate.
-All the data related to sales is stored in the raw form in Excel.
-After retrieving data from excel it is then cleaned, visulaised in PowerBI.
+This is a sales project of a company named Atliq Technologies.
+All the data related to sales is stored in the raw form in MYSQL.
+After retrieving data from SQL database it is then cleaned, visulaised in PowerBI.
+MY SQL Version- 8.0